Ferrous gluconate for iron-deficiency anaemia

 Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.

 How much should I give?

-Your doctor will work out the amount of ferrous fumarate (the dose) that is right for your child.
+Your doctor will work out the amount of ferrous gluconate (the dose) that is right for your child.
 The dose will be shown on the medicine label.